Back

 Conclusion

-Using formal language is an important skill that helps students communicate clearly and respectfully in school and beyond.
-By practicing formal language, like at Thomas Keith Online Independent School, students can enhance their ability to express themselves effectively in various settings.
+Formal Language for KS2 is a vital skill for students as they learn to communicate clearly and respectfully in school and beyond.
+By practising formal language, like students do at Thomas Keith Online Independent School, they can enhance their ability to express themselves in academic, professional, and respectful ways.
+Developing these skills will help students succeed in a variety of settings and improve their overall communication.

 Thomas Keith Independent School is a top British online private school catering to students from Year 1 to Year 13, covering Primary, Secondary, and Sixth Form levels.
 This includes all Key Stages from 1 to 5, leading up to GCSE and A Levels.
 We teach the British curriculum, with all subjects being taught live in real-time classes online.